MnO2/slides/neovim-plugin-in-haskell.md

 Neovim API
 ----------

+* The official promises to maintain the python library binding while the active development
-* `nvim --api-info` would dump the api info in msgpack format
+* However, you can use `nvim --api-info` to dump the api info in msgpack format

 ```bash
 nvim --api-info | python -c 'import msgpack, sys, yaml; print yaml.dump(msgpack.unpackb(sys.stdin.read()))'